onury/invert-color/README.md

 Color in HEX string, RGB array or RGB object to be inverted.
 - **`bw`** : `Boolean|Object`
 Optional.
 A boolean value indicating whether the output should be amplified to black (`#000000`) or white (`#ffffff`), according to the luminance of the original color.
-When it's an object, it should be shaped like `{ black: String?, withe: String? }`, where `black` and `white` are expressed as HEX strings and will be used as target amplified values.
+When it's an object, it should be shaped like `{ black: String?, white: String? }`, where `black` and `white` are expressed as HEX strings and will be used as target amplified values.
 When any of them is missing, the default black/white will be assumed.